srikanth-mk/wasmtex-playground/README.md

 For issues and questions:
 - Check the troubleshooting section above
 - Review the console output for error messages
+- Check the asset status indicator for loading issues
 - Create an issue in the repository

 ---